 In Stuttgart-Feuerbach approximately 12.000 employees from 72 countries work in the different fields of activity.
 This site is rich in tradition and can look back on 100 years of history.
 Today, a diversity of technical and commercial fields, manufacturing, and the Bosch IT Campus are located here.

-Stuttgart can be easily reached by plane either through Stuttgart Airport or via an hourly high-speed train connection from Frankfurt Airport.
-More detailed information to come later on.
+Stuttgart can be easily reached by plane either through Stuttgart Airport or via an hourly high-speed train connection from Frankfurt Airport to Stuttgart Hbf (Main Station).

 Things to do in and around Stuttgart